<img height="1" width="1" src="https://www.facebook.com/tr?id=1214483435298340&amp;ev=PageView &amp;noscript=1">

 Importance vs. UrgencyUrgent Tasks = tasks that require immediate attention.
 They are presented as something that needs to get done right away—the need to return an email, answer the phone, or attend a meeting/court hearing/deposition.

-Important Tasks = tasks that aren’t necessarily time sensitive but that help you reach your long-term goals.
-These tasks could include cultivating relationships with clients, writing legal articles for publication, developing a CLE accredited event or speaking at one, and networking.
+Important Tasks = tasks that aren’t necessarily time-sensitive but that help you reach your long-term goals.
+These tasks could include cultivating relationships with clients, writing legal articles for publication, developing a CLE-accredited event or speaking at one, and networking.
 Adequately analyzing your case file, regularly communicating with your client, and developing a detailed discovery plan are also important tasks but are not necessarily urgent throughout the entirety of the claim.

 That said, sometimes important tasks are urgent, such as a deadline on a case, but more often than not, the most important tasks aren’t urgent.
 This is why many of us, especially solo practitioners, put off doing their important but least urgent tasks.